Ni3deshwal/GreenHouseClone/README.md

 # GreenHouseClone
 Greenhouse is an American technology company provides a recruiting software as a service.
 Sells annual licenses to companies, allowing them to use Greenhouse's software.
 Greenhouse collects into one dashboard the job seekers' applications from different routes like employment websites and referrals.

-In this project we have make a clone of Greenhouse Website.
+In this project we have made a clone of Greenhouse Website.
 With our efforts and the technology stack, that we have learned so far in  Masai School.

 ### Deployed Link
 <a>https://greenhouseclone.netlify.app</a>